Spandy12/Riverus-Assignment/README.md

 Report.pdf contains a brief report about the approach taken to address the given task.

-A few image files are also present which contain bar graphs and histograms that were obtained during analysis of the text data.

 # Instructions:

 The assignment is done in Python 3.